 Uganda Gorilla Trekking In Mgahinga Gorilla National Park

-Just a stone throw from the Rwandan border, the 34-square kilometer Mgahinga Gorilla National Park is another wonderful Uganda Gorilla Trekking destination and undeniably wonderful choice for cross-over gorilla treks with Volcanoes National Park.
+Just a stone’s throw from the Rwandan border, the 34-square-kilometer Mgahinga Gorilla National Park is another wonderful Uganda Gorilla Trekking destination and undeniably a wonderful choice for cross-over gorilla treks with Volcanoes National Park.
 Interestingly, it is the only place in the country where both mountain gorillas and golden monkeys are trekked.
-Given its location, it is also a fantastic choice for travellers that wish to trek gorillas in both Bwindi and Mgahinga, with the Nkuringo sector being the ideal place.
+Given its location, it is also a fantastic choice for travelers that wish to trek gorillas in both Bwindi and Mgahinga, with the Nkuringo sector being the ideal place.

 All in all, Mgahinga Gorilla National Park takes only 10% of the country’s overall gorilla trekking adventures.
 However, accommodation options here are fewer but include Mount Gahinga Lodge, Travellers Rest Camp Kisoro, Amajambere Iwacu Camp, Kisoro Tourist Hotel, and Lake Mutanda Resort among others.